junxit/us-congress-bills-110/metadata.md

 - 2007-04-26 — Introduced in House
 - 2007-04-26 — Introduced in House
 - 2007-04-26 — Referred to the House Committee on Transportation and Infrastructure.
+- 2007-04-27 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2007-05-15 — Considered under suspension of the rules. (consideration: CR H5007-5009)
+- 2007-05-15 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+343.
+- 2007-05-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-05-15 — Mr. Cummings moved to suspend the rules and agree to the resolution, as amended.
+- 2007-05-15 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H5007)
+- 2007-05-15 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H5007)